desireechen/handwriting-recognition/README.md

 ### Weights & Biases (is also somewhat similar to polyaxon)

 I used Weights & Biases to track my experiments and for hyperparameter tuning.
 Project page is [here](https://wandb.ai/desiree/handwriting-recognition-project_training?workspace=user-desiree).
 Experiments can be run individually (view the run titled absurd-microwave in my Weights & Biases page) or in multiples.
 Multiple experiments are defined in json file (`training/experiments/sample.json`).
-Screenshot below is a sample output in the terminal.

 Sweeps are used for hyperparameter tuning.
 Hyperparameter values are defined in `training/sweep_emnist.yaml` file.